OVagamundo/Flashcard-Heroes/docs/InventoryManager.md

-Inventory & Gacha Systems - V2.3 (Unified)
+Inventory & Gacha Systems - V2.4 (Unified)
-Version: 2.3
+Version: 2.4
 Status: Canonical
 This document describes the architecture and definitive rules for all GachaBall manipulation systems, including inventory actions (Move, Swap, Equip, Merge), the Gacha draw mechanism, and the Discard Pile lifecycle.
-The InventoryManager is the central, stateless service that executes the logic described herein.
+The InventoryManager is the central, stateless logic controller that executes the logic described herein.
 1. Purpose & Core Philosophy
 The InventoryManager is a stateless logic controller.
 It is the "verb" system for all GachaBall instances.
-Its sole purpose is to execute commands and signals related to GachaBall manipulation, validate them against a strict set of gameplay rules, and instruct the appropriate data owner (RunState or BattleManager) to perform the state change.
+Its sole purpose is to execute commands and signals related to GachaBall manipulation, validate them against a strict set of gameplay rules, and instruct the appropriate data owner (RunState or BattleManager) to perform the state change via a unified polymorphic API.
 Core Principles:
 Stateless Operation: The manager never stores its own state between actions.
 It always queries the current game state from the data owners.
 Authoritative Validation: The manager is the final authority on whether a gameplay action is legal.